Information for Prospective Students

 Photo by Redd F on Unsplash

 I am often looking for Ph.D. students looking to study information access systems (recommender systems, search engines, AI for information access tasks, etc.) with a particular eye to evaluation and research methods, social impact, and addressing societally-important information challenges.
+My Ph.D. students are part of the INERTIA Laboratory, and more information can be found on our group website.

-I am also looking for first-year IS undergraduate students interested in working with me through the STAR Scholars program, and am interested in B.S. and M.S. students who wish to work on research with me for independent study credit.
+I am also looking for first-year IS or CS undergraduate students interested in working with me through the STAR Scholars program, and am interested in B.S. and M.S. students who wish to work on research with me for independent study credit.
 See Types of Opportunities later on this page for more information.

 On this page, I have collected links to resources on my site and elsewhere that you may find useful in determining whether you are interested in working with me and navigating the process of application and admission.
 You may also want to see my FAQ or watch my latest research seminar video.